 This paper joins a larger body of work that uses structural models to better understand the impacts of social experiments.
-Todd and Wolpin (2023) provide a thorough review of the benefits of combining randomized control trials with structural modeling.
-The economic model of behavior provides an explicit framework with which to (1) handle the traditional bugbears of experiment design: non-compliance and substitution bias, two phenomena containing inherent information by revealed preference (Heckman et al., 1997, 2000); (2) construct ex-post improvements in policy efficiency (Todd and Wolpin, 2005; Duflo et al., 2012; Rodriguez, 2018); (3) validate models of behavior (Todd and Wolpin, 2005; Choi, 2018; Galiani et al., 2015); and (4) identify key structural parameters with broader implications (Kline and Tartari, 2016; Chan,
+Todd and Wolpin 2023 provide a thorough review of the benefits of combining randomized control trials with structural modeling.
+The economic model of behavior provides an explicit framework with which to (1) handle the traditional bugbears of experiment design: non-compliance and substitution bias, two phenomena containing inherent information by revealed preference (Heckman, Smith, and Clements 1997; Heckman et al. 2000); (2) construct ex-post improvements in policy efficiency (Todd and Wolpin 2005; Duflo, Hanna, and Ryan 2012; Rodriguez 2018); (3) validate models of behavior (Todd and Wolpin 2005; Choi 2018; Galiani, Murphy, and Pantano 2015); and (4) identify key structural parameters with broader implications

-2017; Galiani et al., 2015).
+(Kline and Tartari 2016; Chan 2017; Galiani, Murphy, and Pantano 2015).
 This paper differs from the bulk of the literature in two main ways.
 First and most obviously, the emphasis of this paper is on aggregating findings from multiple related experiments.
 Second, this paper will adopt the position (and demonstrate through several conceptual and quantitative examples) that the experimental variation across sites is quite important for identification and estimation of the model.
 It is, in the spirit of a traditional meta-analysis, focused on the task of aggregating evidence.